 First, we need your help.
 See panel on right for details of volunteering opportunities.

 Pendle Radicals is a part of the Pendle Hill Landscape Partnership, an ambitious four year scheme led by the Forest of Bowland AONB and involving many local organisations.
-It is made possible by major new funding, announced in February 2018, from Heritage Lottery Fund.
+It is made possible by major new funding, announced in February 2018, from National Lottery Heritage Fund.
 MPA is delighted to be a part of this exciting new programme for Pendle and Ribble Valley.
 Read all about it on the PHLP website.